aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _257_ M-C-M' is the general form of capital.

-**Chapter 5: Contradictions in the General Formula**
+*Chapter 5: Contradictions in the General Formula*

 _258_ The two people involved on either pole of M-C-M' have no relationship with one another, they are confronted only in the context of individual transactions, not the overall cycle.

-[On the issue of circulation and value-formation: Important to note that he prefaces this with making clear that this is an abstract example]
+[On the issue of whether or not value is formed in circulation: Important to note that he prefaces this with making clear that this is an abstract example]

 _260_ What is happening here is a change in form, the value remains constant as the same quantity of social labour remains in the hand of the commodity-owner, in the form of the commodity or in the form of money; it is not an increase in value.